kcalmwinds/SQL-Training-Deployment/readme.md

 # the name of the instance (e.g. MSSQL$MYINSTANCE)

-Restart-Service -Name MSSQLSERVER -Force
+Restart-Service -Name MSSQLSERVER -Force Install-WindowsFeature -Name Failover-Clustering –IncludeManagementTools

+# just in case local admin is still logged in
+Restart-Computer -force

 ```

 Now you can administrate SQL Server using the domain login.
 Close the bastion Tabs and reconnect using adminuser@sqltrain.com with the same password.